-- 7.45 Workers' Compensation Benefits and Other Assistance [Amendments approved by the Board of Regents 10.22.07] [Amendment recommended by the Administrative Council 12.13.11; approved by the Board of Regents 01.30.12] - A. Purpose: To provide eligible employees with assistance claiming benefits afforded to them pursuant to the state Workers' Compensation Act, NMSA 1978, 52-1-1 et seq; to assist the employee to transition back to work; and to ensure sound claims management of workers compensation insurance claims.
-This policy and procedures serve a distinct purpose than the ADA reasonable accommodation process administered by the Office of Institutional Equity (See Office of Institutional Equity) - B. Scope: This policy applies to university employees throughout the NMSU system who have a compensable injury or illness, as defined in this policy. - C. Policy Administrator: The Office of Workers' Compensation Specialist, in coordination with the unit and/or division supervisors, administers this policy.
+- RULE 7.45: Workers' Compensation Benefits and Other Assistance [Amendments approved by the Board of Regents 10.22.07] [Amendment recommended by the Administrative Council 12.13.11; approved by the Board of Regents 01.30.12] - A. Purpose: To provide eligible employees with assistance claiming benefits afforded to them pursuant to the state Workers' Compensation Act, NMSA 1978, 52-1-1 et seq; to assist the employee to transition back to work; and to ensure sound claims management of workers compensation insurance claims.
+This Rule and procedures serve a distinct purpose than the ADA reasonable accommodation process administered by the Office of Institutional Equity (See Office of Institutional Equity) - B. Scope: This Rule applies to university employees throughout the NMSU system who have a compensable injury or illness, as defined in this Rule. - C. Rule Administrator: The Office of Workers' Compensation Specialist, in coordination with the unit and/or division supervisors, administers this Rule.